ramblingsofadev/docs/dependency-injection.md

 <h2 id="binders">Binders</h2>

 A binder is a simple class that registers bindings to the container for a particular area of your domain.
-For example, you might have a binder called `UserBinder` to centralize all the bindings related to your user domain.
+For example, you might have a binder called `UserBinder` to centralize all the bindings related to your user domain via the `bind()` method.

 ```php
 use Aphiria\DependencyInjection\Binders\Binder;